 Positioned symmetrically on a standard pair of glasses, the \name{} sensor system optimally captures nuanced body movements from various angles, facing perpendicularly downwards towards the body.
 After several design iterations, this orientation proved most effective for sound wave propagation.
 Connected via Flexible Printed Circuit (FPC) cables, the microcontroller, along with a Li-Po battery, is affixed to one leg of the glasses, interfacing with the speakers and microphones.

-Initially, our prototype utilized the Teensy 4.1 microcontroller, powered by an ARM M7 core and exhibiting higher power consumption due to its characteristics.
-To highlight the power efficiency of our acoustic sensing, we designed a low-power variant featuring an nRF52840 microcontroller~\cite{nRF52840} (depicted in Figure~\ref{fig:hardware}(d)), based on a low-power ARM M4 core.
+Initially, our prototype utilized the Teensy 4.1~\cite{teensy41} microcontroller, powered by an ARM M7 core, which exhibited higher power consumption due to its characteristics.
+This Teensy 4.1~\cite{teensy41}-based prototype was used to collect data in the user studies intended to evaluate the system.
+To highlight the power efficiency of our acoustic sensing, we designed a low-power variant featuring an nRF52840 microcontroller~\cite{nRF52840}, based on a low-power ARM M4 core.
 This variant includes two MAX98357A audio amplifiers, similar to the original setup, alongside power management modules and the SGW1110~\cite{ble-module} module.
 A 32 GB SanDisk Extreme microSD card~\cite{sd-card} handles storage, with optimized firmware minimizing SD card accesses for swift operations.

-\section{Deep Learning Framework}
+\section{DEEP LEARNING FRAMEWORK}

-To estimate human activities from acoustic sensing data in \name{}, we design a self-supervised deep learning framework which is illustrated in Fig.~\ref{fig:ml-model}.
+To estimate human activities from acoustic sensing data in \name{}, we design a self-supervised deep learning framework which is illustrated in Figure~\ref{fig:ml-model}.
 This framework leverages the unlabelled acoustic data to create a pre-trained encoder.
 Then, we use this encoder to create an activity recognition pipeline.